The Democratic Party’s Dark Roots of Slavery and the KKK

 The current parties are thus:

-Social Liberal Democrats (favored in the North and cities) vs. Everyone else (the big tent Republican).
+Social Liberals and Neoliberals (favored in the North and cities) vs. Social Conservatives and Neoliberal Conservatives AKA Neocons (the big tent Republican).

 Sure, Gore, Bill Clinton, and even Byrd stayed with the party after 1964, as did many southern politicians, but this doesn’t mean much.
 The switch (marked by Thurmond but hardly limited to him) happened slowly over time following Civil Rights 1964 and Voting Rights 1965, not immediately.